MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 ![Max-heats and min-heats' ordering](/images/algorithms/heats.png)

 The height of a node is the number of edges on a longest simple path from the node down to a leaf.
-The height of the heap is therefore simply the height of the root, $$\Theta(\log{n})$$.
+The height of the heap is therefore simply the height of the root, $\Theta(\log{n})$.

 We can store the heap in a list, where: